Failure to Diagnose Attorney in Los Angeles

 In almost all cases, a well-trained doctor will come to the correct determination of the cause of a patient’s symptoms, and that patient will be treated for the correct disease with a combination of medication, surgery, or monitoring.
 In some cases, however, a doctor or health care provider does something to misdiagnose a patient, attributing that patient’s symptoms to a disorder that the patient doesn’t have.

 Having a wrong diagnosis can have devastating effects on a patient both from a psychological perspective as well as a physical perspective.
-More specifically, when a patient is given a misdiagnosis, or a late diagnosis, that patient may receive unnecessary medications, testing, evaluation, surgery, or otherwise, all of which may have deleterious effects on that patient’s body.
+More specifically, when a patient is given a misdiagnosis or a late diagnosis, that patient may receive unnecessary medications, testing, evaluation, surgery, or otherwise, all of which may have deleterious effects on that patient’s body.
+It also delays the diagnosis of the correct medical condition, which may exacerbate the patient’s condition, leading to further symptoms, increased risks, and piled up medical bills.
+Ultimately, when a patient receives incorrect medical care, he or she can suffer a more serious illness, injury, or in some cases even death.

 Dr. Kramer is not only a licensed lawyer in California, but he is also a licensed medical doctor, so he can evaluate medical injuries caused by a misdiagnosis and/or failure to diagnose in a way that few lawyers can.

-If you recently have been told that you were previously diagnosed with a condition that you don’t have, or if you have been told that you have a diagnosis that was not previously diagnosed and should have been diagnosed, give our office a call at 310-289-2600 so we can help you get the maximum compensation for your injuries.
+If you recently have been told that you were previously diagnosed with a condition that you don’t have, or if you have been told that you have a diagnosis that was not previously diagnosed and should have been diagnosed, give The Trial Law Offices of Bradley I. Kramer, M.D., Esq. a call at 310-289-2600 so we can help you get the maximum compensation for your injuries.